AdobeDocs/experience-manager-forms-cloud-service.en/help/generate-document-of-record-for-non-xfa-based-adaptive-forms.md

 1. Based on whether you select a default or a custom template, some or all of the following properties appear in the Document Of Record tab.
 Specify these appropriately:

-    * **Logo Image**: You can either choose to use the logo image from the adaptive form, choose one from DAM, or upload one from your computer.
+    * **Logo Image**: You can either choose to use the logo image from the Adaptive Form, choose one from DAM, or upload one from your computer.
     * **Form Title**
     * **Header Text**
     * **Disclaimer Label**